aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-manipulation/rotate-image-specific-angle/_index.md

 - **true** – maintain the original aspect ratio while expanding the canvas to fit the rotated image.
 - **Color.getRed()** – background color that fills the empty corners created by rotation.
 Replace with `Color.getWhite()` or any custom color as needed.

+#### Rotate Image by Degrees in Java

+The `rotate` method accepts any floating‑point value, so you can **rotate image by degrees** such as `30f`, `90f`, or `-15f`.
+Positive values rotate clockwise, while negative values rotate counter‑clockwise.

+#### Rotate Image Specific Angle Using Aspose.PSD

+Because the method works with a `float`, you can specify a **rotate image specific angle** like `22.5f` for precise control in graphic‑design workflows.

+#### Rotate Image Java Example Summary

+All the steps above demonstrate a complete **rotate image java** workflow—from loading the file to saving the rotated output.

 ### Step 6: Save the Result

 ```java